 Discovery of Khatu Shyam

-It is said that the head of Barbarik was offered to river Rupawati by Lord Krishna Himself.
-The head was later found buried at the Khatu village in Sikar district of Rajasthan.
+It is said that the head of Barbarik was offered to the river Rupawati by Lord Krishna Himself.
+The head was later found buried at the Khatu village in the Sikar district of Rajasthan.
 It was discovered when a cow started giving milk on top of this head.
 It was handed over to a Brahmin who worshipped it and meditated on it to reveal the story.